GaoYeGithub/Java-Tutorial-Day-8/README.md

+Fork and run in replit or follow .md files

 Created a Java tutorial over file creation, reading, writing, deleting, appending and IOException.
 I also create a project Note Taking app that cover thing in tutorial that can create notes, read notes, append notes, delete notes, and everything else I learned over the tutrioal